dsa-ou/algoesup/src/docs/writing.md

 This feature is especially useful for keeping the format of unit test tables, as shown in an earlier example.

+The Deepnote formatter automatically enforces simple formatting conventions, like 4 spaces for indentation and 2 empty lines between functions, so you will see fewer warnings in the next stage.

 ### Linting
-Once your code is formatted, you should **lint** it, which means to check it for style violations.
+You should **lint** your code, which means to check it for style violations.
-The formatter has already automatically enforced simple formatting conventions, like 4 spaces for indentation and 2 empty lines between functions, so you will see fewer warnings from the linter.

 #### Code style
-The Deepnote essay project you copied already has a linter installed:
-`ruff`, the fastest Python linter.
+Our library support `ruff`, the fastest Python linter.
 To turn it on, write the following after loading the `algoesup.magics` extension.
 ```python
 %ruff on
 ```